 In most cases, something electronic has failed, but don’t underestimate the power of the weather either.
-In this guide, we touch on the top reasons the power windows aren’t working.
+In this guide, I touch on the top reasons the power windows aren’t working.

 5 Causes of Power Window Failure

 The most common reason why power windows are not working is due to a broken window regulator or a broken window motor.
 It can also be caused by faulty wirings between your car’s body and the door, which is quite a common place for them to break.